saltyrtc/saltyrtc-meta/Protocol.md

 ### Client-to-Client

 When the authentication token has been exchanged in a secure manner, both peers can assure authentication of each other.

 The initiator either authenticates the responder by receiving the responder’s public permanent key via the authentication token, or it already knows the public permanent key of the responder.
 For both cases, only the initiator and the responder know the shared secret that can decrypt messages.

 The other peer, the responder, also knows the public permanent key of the initiator before it connects to the server.
 Again, only the initiator and the responder know the shared secret to decrypt messages.

 ### Client-to-Server

 Authentication towards the server is only necessary to be able to establish another security layer for transport encryption.
 However, only the initiator can be authenticated towards the server.
 The responder is able to claim any public permanent key it has the corresponding private key for.

 Clients can only authenticate the server in case the client knows the public permanent key of the server and the server uses this feature.
 In this case, a valid signature of the server for the keys it signs in 'server-auth' authenticates the server.

+## Message Integrity

+For unencrypted messages ('server-hello' and 'client-hello'), the underlying WebSocket implementation may or may not provide message integrity.
+However, for encrypted messages, the Message Authentication Code (*MAC*) of NaCl ensures the message's integrity.
+Because a modified nonce would lead to an error during decryption, the nonce is implicitly protected as well.

 ## Protection Against Replay Attacks

 The cookie resembles a challenge that needs to be repeated by the other peer.
 A peer can thereby prove that it owns the private key for the public key it transmitted.
 This technique is being applied for both client-to-server authentication and client-to-client authentication.
-In combination with the overflow and sequence number, the implementations are able to mitigate replay attacks-
+In combination with the overflow and sequence number and the source and destination bytes, the implementations are able to mitigate replay attacks.

 ## Uniqueness of Nonces

 The random 16 byte cookie should contain enough randomness to ensure that a nonce is not being reused for a shared secret as long as the protocol is being followed closely.
 To ensure that nonces are unique per shared secret, peers communicating with one another use different cookies.

+## Forward Secrecy

+The shared secret of client and server is different each time the client connects to the server.
+Although the permanent key of the client does not change, the server always generates a new session key pair.

+Two clients that communicate with each other establish a session key immediately during the handshake.
+The long-term (permanent keys) are only used for a single message ('key') before the session keys have been established.